VCHS-DECA-Software/Event-Scheduler/docs/scheduling.md

 ### scheduling

-*this scheduling architecture was written by someone who has never done a lick of scheduling outside of a science fair project, if you have a better implementation, feel free to step right up*
+*this scheduling algorithm was written by someone who has never done a lick of scheduling, if you have a better implementation, feel free to step right up*

 #### inputs